 We are committed to maintaining a positive and effective culture in which concerns raised about the welfare of CYP are thoroughly investigated.
-Where there are concerns relating to any member of the senior team, including the DSL, the deputies, or the Chair of Trustees individuals can communicate their concerns via our Whistleblowing Policy, found here: <a href="https://dx.ncbi.nlm.ncbi.
+Where there are concerns relating to any member of the senior team, including the DSL, the deputies, or the Chair of Governors individuals can communicate their concerns via our Whistleblowing Policy,

-All staff and trustees of Queensmill College and The Queensmill Trust, will cooperate fully with Local Authority, or other appointed individuals to investigate Whistle-blowing concerns thoroughly to safeguard vulnerable CYP and the public interest.
+All staff and trustees of Queensmill College and the Q+ Charity, will co- operate fully with Local Authority, or other appointed individuals to investigate Whistle-blowing concerns thoroughly to safeguard vulnerable CYP and the public interest.